Best Beaches in Bali

 Bali offers a splendid choice of white- and golden-sand beaches that lie mainly on the south coast.

-Bali offers a choice of beautiful beaches that lie mainly on the south coast in the following beach districts:
+Bali offers a choice of beautiful beaches that lie mainly on the south coast, including the following beaches …

 (East coast) – Dig your toes into the soft white sand of this 1km-long palm-fringed beach that nestles between a mix of modern and Balinese-style hotels and the calm turquoise waters of the lagoon.